Our videos of us speaking Swahili after attempting to learn Swahili in two months.

 Like, we couldn’t get agreement on how to say “disadvantaged children”.
 Or “slums”.
 (Sorry, that’s bleak, but it’s just the reality of things we were talking about!)

-Good resources were also hard to find.
+Good Swahili-learning resources were also hard to find.
 These are all the good Swahili resources we DID find.
 Beyond our first textbooks, there were no good online dictionaries.
-That’s part of the reason we’ve written our own Swahili grammar cheat sheet, and are writing our own grammar guide to release soon.
+That’s part of the reason we’ve written our own Swahili noun class cheat sheet, and are writing our own grammar guide to release soon.